sabuj7177/TTO_HPCA_2024/readme.md

 It binds booksim with python code.
 Now go back to the root folder.

+Run the following commands to update config files topology directory.

+`cd src`

+`python update_cfg_files.py`

+It will update the config file by appending the root directory of your system.
+You need to run this just once.
+After that you can reuse the updated config files for your experiment.
+Then go back to root folder.

 ### Reproduce the results of the paper

 We are providing all the simulation output files in **HPCA_2024_final** folder.